gsage/engine/docs/tutorials/advanced/2_custom_systems.rst

 .. _custom-systems-label:

 Custom Systems
 ==============

 Writing a Component
 -----------------

-It is better to start from defining a component.
-Defining a component is a really simple task.
-You should create new class, which is derived from :cpp:class:`Gsage::EntityComponent`, then define static :code:`SYSTEM` field in the created component class.
+You should create a new class, which is derived from :cpp:class:`Gsage::EntityComponent`, then define static :code:`SYSTEM` field in the created component class.
 This field will define the id which will be used for this component and the system.

-Then you are free to define all kinds of properties, methods and other stuff.

 The component is derived from the :cpp:class:`Gsage::Serializable`, so it can be easily configured to read and write it's state into :code:`json/mspack`.
 More information about serialization :ref:`serializable-label`.